stepper-motor/stepper_motor/manual/MANUAL.md

 ## Transactional semantics within steps

-Getting the transactional semantics _right_ with a system like StepperMotor is crucial.
+Getting the transactional semantics _right_ with a system like stepper_motor is crucial.
 We strike a decent balance between reliability/durability and performance, namely:

 * The initial "checkout" of a `Journey` for performing a step is lock-guarded
 * Inside the lock guard the `state` of the `Journey` gets set to `performing` - you can see that a journey is currently being performed, and no other processes will ever checkout that same `Journey`
 * The transaction is only applied at the start of the step, _outside_ of that step's block.
 This means that you can perform long-running operations in your steps, as long as they are idempotent - and manage transactions inside of the steps.

-We chose to make StepperMotor "transactionless" inside the steps because the operations and side effects we usually care about would be long-running and performing HTTP or RPC requests.
+We chose to make stepper_motor "transactionless" inside the steps because the operations and side effects we usually care about would be long-running and performing HTTP or RPC requests.
 Had the step been wrapped with a transaction, the transaction could become very long - creating a potential for a fairly large rollback in case the step fails.

 Another reason why we avoid forced transactions is that if, for whatever reason, you need multiple idempotent actions _inside_ of a step the outer transaction would not permit you to have those.
 We prefer leaving that flexibility to the end application.